serhei/bunsen/doc/repo-schema.md

 In addition:
 - `problems`: only present if the testrun was not validated by the parser.
 Documents any missing/unknown important fields.
 This allows testruns that are not yet correctly handled by the parser to be added to the repo and fixed later.

+TODO: Provide examples of a valid testrun and of a testrun with `problems`.

 TODO: Certain fields are *configuration fields* which identify the software configuration being tested.
 Describe how to distinguish these fields from non-configuration metadata such as `pass_count`.
 Additional configuration fields, e.g. `kernel_version`, `elfutils_version`, are added where relevant.

 TODOXXX Add `bunsen.py` code to validate required fields in a testrun or testcase.